adilimudassir/laravel-inertia-starter/README.md

-## About Laravel Starter Boilerplate
+## About Laravel inertia-starter Boilerplate

-This is a starter boilerplate I created to kickstart my next laravel projects
+This is a inertia-starter boilerplate I created to kickstart my next laravel projects